An experiment in the IsoLab in Physics

 It is not possible to study the entire content of two or three single-honours degree courses simultaneously.
 To help with your course selection each science department has created one or more coherent collections of 'Modules' called 'Pathways'.

-You choose which pathway subjects you would like to do – either two or three.
-By following a pathway through a particular subject you are guaranteed to have the necessary pre-requisites for each subsequent year.
-You can follow any pathway.
-Please note that some pathways have special conditions.
-If you are unsure about any conditions, please contact the Applicant Enquiries Coordinator.
+You choose which pathway subjects you would like to do – three in your first year, transitioning to two in your second and third year.
+By following a pathway through a particular subject, you are guaranteed to have the necessary pre-requisites for each subsequent year.
+Please note that some pathways have specific entry criteria.
+If you are unsure about any of these criteria, please contact the Applicant Enquiries Coordinator.

 Double Weighted Pathways

-Please note, due to the complexity of subject content, some of our Pathways are double weighted.
-This means you can only take one other Pathway with these Pathway choices.
-Double weighted Pathways are shown by an asterisk in the table below.
+Please note, due to the complexity of subject content, some of our pathways are double weighted.
+This means you can only take one other pathway with these pathway choices.

 Applying